1. Neurology/ Neuroepidemiology

 - CV (max 2 pages plus a list of publications and full contact details)

-The supervisors will conduct skype interviews and notify selected candidates by mid-March 2019.
+The supervisors will conduct skype interviews and notify selected candidates by mid-april 2019.